jefdaj/horcrux/readme.md

 How does it work?
 -----------------

-All the keys are made with one command, like `horcrux setup my-first-horcrux 3 5` (3 of 5 shares to unlock).
+All the keys are made with one command, like `horcrux setup my-first-horcruxes 3 5`.
 What it does is:

-1. Generate a random master password and break it into shares using [Shamir's secret sharing scheme][3].
+1. Generate a random master password and break it into 5 shares using [Shamir's secret sharing scheme][3], with 3 of the 5 required to reconstruct it.

 2. Generate an encrypt/decrypt [GPG keypair][4] and encrypt the private (decrypt) key with the master password.

 3. Generate a separate sign/verify GPG keypair for signature checking.

-These files are created in the `my-first-horcrux` directory:
+These files are created in the `my-first-horcruxes` directory:

 * `encrypt.key` for encrypting secrets (keep this)
 * `sign.key` for signing secrets (keep this)
-* `verify.key` for checking the signature (keep + distribute this)
+* `verify.key` for checking signatures (keep + distribute this)
 * `decrypt.key` for decrypting (keep + distribute this; it's locked with the shares)
-* 5 `horcrux-XX.key` shares for unlocking secrets (distibute and/or keep these)
+* 5 `horcrux-XX.key` master password shares (distibute and/or keep in separate locations)

 Now all you have to do is distribute them, encrypt some stuff, and test that you really can bring any 3 horcruxes together to decrypt!

-There are also a couple extra commands to help with distribution: `hide` to hide a horcrux in a photo or audio file, `unhide` to get them back, and `qrcode` to generate a QR code of it, suitable for printing.
+There are also some extra commands to help with distribution: `hide` to hide a horcrux in a photo or audio file, `unhide` to get it back, and `qrcode` to generate a QR code of it, suitable for printing.

-When you encrypt something with Horcrux it automatically signs it with `sign.key`.
-That way when you distribute it to friends or family they can use `verify.key` to check that the file is correct (not from someone else or corrupted during transfer), even though they can't open it.
+When you encrypt something with Horcrux it automatically signs it with your `sign.key`.
+That way when you distribute it to friends or family they can use `verify.key` to check that the file is correct (actually from you and not corrupted during transfer), even though they can't open it.